demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

 - **Remediation Task Count**

 ### Incident Types
-There is 1 incident type - **Rapid Breach Response**.
+**Rapid Breach Response**

 ### Layout
-There is 1 layout - **Rapid Breach Response**

-The layout has 3 main tabs:
-Incident Info
-IR Procedures
-Hunting Results

-Incident Info

-The incident info tab will provide the analyst with the following information:
-Case details.
-The number of indicators collected.
-Playbook description
-The indicators with each section for each type (File, IP, Domain, URL and CVE).
-Signatures files:
-Yara
-Sigma
-Source of indicators in a link format.

-The main goal is to give the analyst all the relevant information to understand the characteristics and scope of the attack.

-IR Procedures

-The IR Procedures tab goal is to track all the incident response tasks available in the playbook.
-The layout tab is build using Dynamic Sections, 7 of them are numerical for the representation of the total number of tasks, Remaining Tasks and Completed tasks.
-The main section is the ‘IR Tracking’, where an analyst or a manager can view the tasks name, status, completion time and a link to pivot to the relevant task in goal to keep track of the playbook execution.

-The ‘IR Tracking’ section is built dynamically based on the following specific playbook headers name, which will take every task (excluding skipped and conditional) available under them.
-These are the names of the headers the script is looking for:
-Threat Hunting
-Mitigation
-Remediation
-Eradication

-In cases where the header wasn’t being used in the playbook or it doesn’t has the required tasks type, the layout will show ‘No tasks found’.

-Hunting Results

-The Hunting Results tab has 3 sections which will provide the analyst with the following:
-The raw results of the SIEM hunting if executed.
-The raw results of Panorama and Cortex Data Lake.
-Threat hunting results based on unified fields for PANW, Splunk and QRadar.

-## Set RapidBreachResponse Incident Info Playbook

-This playbook is part of the Rapid Breach Response pack and is responsible for presenting the following within the layout:
-Playbook description
-The playbook description should be provided also as an input for the layout processing.

-And provided as an input to the ‘Set RapidBreachResponse Incident Info’ sub-playbook.

-Source Of Indicators
-The source of indicators collected is provided using the ‘ParseHTMLIndicators’ script output.

-Count Total Indicators
-The total number of indicators collected.
-The input should take all indicators and use Unique and then Count transformers.
+The **Rapid Breach Response** layout has 3 main tabs:
+- Incident Info
+- IR Procedures
+- Hunting Results

+#### Incident Info

+The Incident Info tab provides the analyst with all the relevant information to understand the characteristics and scope of the attack:
+- Case details
+- The number of indicators collected
+- Playbook description
+- The indicators with a section for each type (File, IP, Domain, URL, and CVE)
+- Signatures files:
+    - Yara
+    - Sigma
+- Source of indicators in a link format

+#### IR Procedures

+The IR Procedures tab tracks all the incident response tasks available in the playbook.
+The layout consists of dynamic sections, including:
+- The total number of tasks
+- Remaining tasks
+- Completed tasks
+- IR Tracking - The main section where an analyst or a manager can view task name, status, completion time and a link to the relevant task to track the playbook execution.
+This section is built dynamically based on the following playbook header names, which take every task (excluding skipped and conditional) available under them.
+    - Threat Hunting
+    - Mitigation
+    - Remediation
+    - Eradication

+    If the header is not used in the playbook or it doesn't have the required task type, the layout shows ‘No tasks found’.

+#### Hunting Results

+The Hunting Results tab has 3 sections which provide the analyst with:
+- The raw results of the SIEM hunting if executed
+- The raw results of Panorama and Cortex Data Lake
+- Threat hunting results based on unified fields for PANW, Splunk, and QRadar